-Are bright yellow dandelions poking their heads up in green carpeted yards, parks, and fields where you live?
+Are yellow dandelions poking their heads up in green “carpets” of grassy yards, parks, and fields where you live?
 Seeing spring-green fields speckled with sunshine yellow dots takes me back to my childhood—picking dandelions, braiding dandelion garlands, crafting makeshift dandelion bracelets, and even making dandelion crowns.
 Warm sunny days were dandelion days.

 Maybe Ella Wheeler Wilcox was thinking of the dandelion when she wrote her famous quote, “A weed is but an unloved flower.”
 The darling dandelion certainly fits the part!
 (And, if you love dog quotes, please check out my article: 10 Quotes for Dog Lovers that Remind Us It’s a Wonder-Fur World.“)

-How to make a darling dandelion crown for you…or for your dog!
+How to make a dandelion crown for you…or for your dog!

-If you’d like to get outside and enjoy spring, making a dandelion crown is an easy DIY craft, take minutes to do, and is something that you can do with your dog by your side!
-(Spoiler alert: if you’ve ever braided hair, you’ve got this!)
+If you’d like to get outside and enjoy spring, making a dandelion crown is an easy DIY craft that only takes minutes to do.
+Plus, it’s something that you can do with your dog by your side!
+(Spoiler alert: If you’ve ever braided hair, you’ve got this!)
 Just follow our step-by-step instructions and easy video that Happy-Go-Doodle Chloe and I put together for you.

 WHAT YOU’ll NEED TO MAKE A DANDELION CROWN